-Our worship services are at 9:00 and 11:20, with Religious Exploration for children, youth and adults at 10:10.
+Our summer Worship service is at 10:45 am, with Religious Exploration for children, youth and adults at 9:30 am.

 We encourage everyone to dress comfortably.
 Dress ranges from shorts to coat and tie; khakis and jeans are common.
 New to UUCA?
 Read about what you can expect on a typical Sunday by clicking here.

 Sermon Series: “Treasures of Our Lives”